twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/da-process%zh.rst

 Note on Kammabhava:

 On the factor of kammabhava and has mentioned about the bodily action – kāya kamma.
-It doesn’t include taking intoxicants (liquors & drugs).
-Also, we can’t find it in the 10 unwholesome kammas.
+It doesn't include taking intoxicants (liquors & drugs).
+Also, we can't find it in the 10 unwholesome kammas.
 In the 5 precepts the last one is abstinence from intoxicants.

-We know that it’s very harmful to human beings & society & no doubts about it.
+We know that it's very harmful to human beings & society & no doubts about it.
 If we break this one precept & can break all the other four.
 Even the Buddha mentioned about its future result was not good.
-So why don’t we find it in the 10 unwholesome kammas?
+So why don't we find it in the 10 unwholesome kammas?
 A Burmese teacher said that it was including in the sexual misconduct.

-But he didn’t explain the reason.
-True, sexual desire is intoxicating.
-Because of sexual desire some done unlawful & wrong sexual practices.
-Such as adhamma rāga & micchā dhamma mentioned in some suttas, when the time came humans’ morals were degenerated.
+But he didn't explain the reason.
+Truly, sexual desire is intoxicating.
+Because of sexual desire, some had done unlawful & wrong sexual practices.
+Such as adhamma rāga & micchā dhamma mentioned in some suttas, when the time came morals of humans were degenerated.
 Nowadays we can see more & more these things in society.

 ------